 Join us on any given Tuesday for the fabulous party of expression known as Diverse Word: from 4 to 6pm at Lake Lorna Doone Park and from 7:30 to 10pm at Dandelion Communitea Café.

 Former basketball player and U.S. Senator Bill Bradley once said, “Leadership is unlocking people’s potential to become better.”
 So true.
 You could also say the same about a community.
 While leadership is certainly not the only ingredient in a community becoming better, it is easily the most important.
 And it is surprisingly undervalued.
 That may because the type of leadership we often see, particularly in struggling communities, is authoritarian and self-serving – the opposite of what Senator Bradley extolled.
 And so people grow suspicious of the very idea of leadership and learn to distrust the leaders that they follow – often by default.
 This persists even when the efforts of these leaders do not result in improvements or the unlocking of potential.

 Polis Institute is adding a certification course in Growth Leadership to our training lineup in order to meet the need for more effective, other-focused community leadership.
 I am very excited about the pilot class that is being facilitated by Dr. Bahiyyah Maroon in Eatonville, Florida.
 Last night was the second of six classes in the series that will conclude on September 26th.
 The sense that potential was being unlocked before our eyes was palpable as the group shared positive stories of people living out moral principles – such as integrity, respect, and kindness – that are the foundation of the training.
 Early next year the program will be available to others who want to apply valuable leadership skills in their communities.

-Two foundational research projects:
+Historical research projects: